MicaelOps/minecraft-gameserver/README.md

 Logs:

+30/08/2025
+- 3rd time is the charm, watched some c++ trading latency conferences and gained inspiration to rewrite the network system again to introduce more modern c++ features like jthreads, std::pmr for contiguous memory blocks for pooled resources and branch predictability.

 29/08/2025
 - Introduced the concept of Pooled resources, removed the logging on critical locations like readingPackets which were throttling the speed of the ping packet.
-- GG we now match Paperspigot ping time speed.
+- GG we now match Paperspigot ping latency.

 28/08/2025
 - Not moving any further with the minecraft server until the network system is optimised.